 Update on Quicken for Mac 2007 Support Policies (May 2016)

 The Quicken team is committed to delivering a great Mac product to our customers.
-We are in the midst of doubling the size of our Mac engineering team, and our engineers are hard at work on improving Quicken for Mac 2016 (including the recent release of 12 month budgets) and building a robust Quicken for Mac 2017.
+We are in the midst of doubling the size of our Mac engineering team, and our engineers are hard at work on improving Quicken for Mac 2016 and 2017, and building a robust Quicken for Mac 2018.

-In order to focus our Mac engineering efforts on products that are built to run on Apple’s latest computers and operating systems, we will be ending support of Quicken for Mac 2007 with the release of Quicken for Mac 2017.
+In order to focus our Mac engineering efforts on products that are built to run on Apple’s latest computers and operating systems, we have ended support of Quicken for Mac 2007 with the release of Quicken for Mac 2017.

 What this means:

-- When Quicken for Mac 2017 releases, the Quicken Customer Care team will no longer take support calls or chats, and the Quicken Mac development team will no longer fix security issues, for Quicken for Mac 2007.
+- The Quicken Customer Care team will no longer take support calls or chats, and the Quicken Mac development team will no longer fix security issues, for Quicken for Mac 2007.